background: true and all

 Overview

-with your main conversation and with other background forks.
-State
+Background forks run concurrently with your main conversation and

-Each background fork session is limited to 1 non-critical ping
+Each background fork can send at most 1 non-critical notification.

 Background forks support two execution modes that determine how the agent session is created.- Forked (default)